rsms/gitblog/README.md

 Post-action hooks in git are used to manage an intermediate cache which consist only of structured data (no formatting), allowing dynamic presentation.
 This is one of the biggest differences tech-wise in comparison to Jekyll and similar tools.

+Licensed under MIT means free to use for everyone.
+See LICENSE for more information.

 ## Features

 - Fully git-based -- no mysql or similar involved